C&P Exam for Asthma, bronchial (DC 6602)

 • 2A.
 Describe the history, including onset and course, of the Veteran's respiratory condition(s).
 Brief summary:

 • 2D.
-Does the Veteran's respiratory condition require the use of oral bronchodilators? — frequency: Intermittent / Daily
+Does the Veteran's respiratory condition require the use of oral bronchodilators?
+Yes No (If "Yes," indicate frequency): Intermittent Daily

 • 2E.
-Does the Veteran's respiratory condition require the use of antibiotics? — list antibiotics, dose, frequency and condition
+Does the Veteran's respiratory condition require the use of antibiotics?
+Yes No (If "Yes," list antibiotics, dose, frequency and condition for which antibiotics are prescribed):

 PULMONARY CONDITIONS (Section III)